ClarityCafe/Clara/.github/CONTRIBUTING.md

 If you can, use ESLint to make sure that your code complies to the standards for the repository, otherwise, have fun reading the .eslintrc

+As of August 08, 2017, we now use async/await

 # Pull Requests

 PRs are only accepted in the `development` branch. if you PR to `master`, it will be closed.